 Those cuts are often painful, but some people will take them, grudgingly, for a new opportunity.
 Although, some will not be as compliant.
 A fresh employer perspective is required.

 1. Surveys tell us that most professional employees do not use all of their vacation time every year.
-It is safe to assume that employees do that by choice out of commitment to their jobs and peers.
+It is safe to assume that employees do that by choice out of a commitment to their jobs and peers.

 2. Even when on vacation, most employees make themselves accessible for emergencies or general questions.
 Employees typically respond via email, if not via phone.